Weddings and Honeymoons

 First, approach the minister or priest of the church.
 If it is an Anglican church, the marriage will be celebrated either by Banns or by Licence of the Dean.
 All arrangements will have to be made through the Church of England.

 The rector or vicar will advise on the procedures that have to be followed.
-As the couple could be marrying outside of their parish, they may be required to attend public worship at the church 'regularly'.
+As you could be marrying outside of your parish, you may be required to attend public worship at the church 'regularly'.

-For a marriage in a church of any other denomination the couple will, having seen the minister or priest of the church, have to call on the Superintendent Registrar to arrange for their marriage licence.
-They will be required to produce their full birth certificates with details of parents recorded on them.
-If either of them have previously been married they must produce their Divorce Decree Absolute, or if widowed the death certificate of the late spouse.
+For a marriage in a church of any other denomination once you have seen the minister or priest of the church, you will have to call on the Superintendent Registrar to arrange for your marriage licence.
+You will be required to produce your full birth certificates with details of parents recorded on them.
+If either of you have previously been married you must produce your Divorce Decree Absolute, or if widowed the death certificate of your late spouse.

 Minors wishing to marry